FAQ: Reserves Policies and Procedures

 - The instructor decides whether these items can leave the library and how long students can use the items.

-- Access to eReserve documents is limited to the students, faculty, and staff enrolled in or teaching each specific course and section.
+- The eReserves system provides 24/7 access via the web to course materials required in support of the UNCG Curriculum. eReserves are electronic course materials readings provided in accessible Adobe PDF (portable document format) format.
+Access to eReserves is limited to the UNCG students, faculty, and staff enrolled in or teaching each specific course and section.

 - Instructors cannot add or delete files from their course eReserves folders; Reserves staff will gladly do this as needed.